pnreddysvu/angular-fullstack-base/README.md

 25. C3.js library added for charting as bower dependency as well as d3 manual cdn pointing removed, as c3 has dependency of d3.
 26. Express/multer.js (https://github.com/expressjs/multer) included for file upload,express.js file configured,api route created for form data store and a sample form provided. upload directory set to ./client/assets/images/uploads/ for future inclusion in dist.
 27. Nodemailer (https://github.com/andris9/Nodemailer) version 1.3.2 included and configured, global smtpTransfer object created, email api, email modal form and email processing rest Api created and configured, providing valid nodemailer email account will be able to send email out of the box.
+28. Global filter included for application: Pagination,advancefilter for multi word search and capitalize for Capitalizing initial.